hailo-ai/hailo_model_zoo/training/fcn_hailo/README.rst

 Compile the Model using Hailo Model Zoo
 ---------------------------------------

-| You can generate an HEF file for inference on Hailo-8 from your trained ONNX model.
+| You can generate an HEF file for inference on Hailo device from your trained ONNX model.
 | In order to do so you need a working model-zoo environment.
 | Choose the corresponding YAML from our networks configuration directory, i.e. ``hailo_model_zoo/cfg/networks/fcn_hailo_pruned50.yaml``\ , and run compilation using the model zoo:

 .. code-block::

    hailomz compile --ckpt fcn_hailo.onnx --calib-path /path/to/calibration/imgs/dir/ --yaml path/to/fcn_hailo_pruned50.yaml --start-node-names name1 name2 --end-node-names name1

 * | ``--ckpt`` - path to  your ONNX file.